MileHacker Logo

 This layered past forms the island's spirit, where ancient traditions meet colonial struggles and related to industry might.

-The 19th and 20th centuries saw the rise of coal mining and steel production in Sydney and Glace Bay.
-These industries powered the island's economy for decades, attracting workers from around the world.
+The 19th and 20th centuries experienced the rise of coal mining and steel production in Sydney and Glace Bay.
+These industries powered the island's economy for decades, attracting workers from all over the world.
 The Glace Bay Miners Museum gives insight into this industrial past and the lives of those who worked in the mines.

 The reconstructed Fortress of Louisbourg offers a vivid historical reenactment experience, showing what life was like in the 1700s, with costumed interpreters bringing the past to life.